AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-01-build-process-automation/quizz.md

 </details>

-## :small_red_triangle_down: SAP Build Process Automation has more than one Working Mode.
+## 💮 SAP Build Process Automation has more than one Working Mode.

 _Choose the correct answer._